Finding a Faculty Mentor

 Faculty Eligible to Mentor Students in Research

 All tenure-line and research-track faculty at the college and professional schools may supervise undergraduates in research.
-Research-track faculty includes research assistant professors, research associate professors, and research professors.
+Research-track faculty include research assistant professors, research associate professors, and research professors (but not Research Scientists).
 Geisel School of Medicine faculty with the titles of Assistant Professor, Associate Professor, or Full Professor may supervise undergraduates in research.

 -----